Traditional Pecan Pie

 1. Stir together flour and salt.
 Using a pastry blender, cut in shortening until pieces are pea-size.

 2. Sprinkle 1 tablespoon of the water over part of the mixture; gently toss with a fork.
 Push moistened dough to the side of the bowl.
-Repeat moistening dough, using 1 tablespoon of the water at a time, until all the dough is moistened.
+Repeat moistening the dough, using 1 tablespoon of the water at a time, until all the dough is moistened.
 Form dough into a ball.

-3. On a lightly floured surface, use your hands to slightly flatten dough.
+3. On a lightly floured surface, use your hands to slightly flatten the dough.
 Roll dough from center to edges into a circle about 12 inches in diameter.

 4. To transfer pastry, wrap it around the rolling pin.
-Unroll pastry into a 9-inch pie plate.
+Unroll the pastry into a 9-inch pie plate.
 Ease pastry into pie plate, being careful not to stretch pastry.

 Filling